nextgis/docs_ngweb/source/webmaps_client.rst

 Filter
 ------

 For any vector layer you can add a filter.
 Select **Filter** in the layer menu.
 In the pop-up window add one or several conditions.
-If you add multiple conditions, you can select if all of them must be satisfied at once or any one of them is sufficient. `More on how filter conditions work <https://docs.nextgis.com/docs_ngweb/source/feature_table.html#table-search-filter>`_.
+If you add multiple conditions, you can select if all of them must be satisfied at once or any one of them is sufficient.
+You can also generate a filter with AI. `More on how filters work <https://docs.nextgis.com/docs_ngweb/source/feature_table.html#table-search-filter>`_.

 .. figure:: _static/web_map_filter_add_en.png
    :name: web_map_filter_add_pic